Innovation-in-Healthcare/Robustness-of-Electrocardiogram-ECG-S/README.md

 ---
 ## Step-3: Read the file from step-1 data folder according to the Step-2 data folder and subject name
 ---
-# If you find it is useful and used for publication.
+## If you find it is useful and used for publication.
 Please kindly cite our work as:
-## Citation

 ```latex
  @ARTICLE{paper,
   author={Saifur Rahman, Chandan Karmakar, Iynkaran